ioan-ghisoi-cko/frames-android/README.md

 ```

 # Installation(beta)
-> Please keep in mind that this instalation migth change in the stable release, and we highly advise in using the project from this repository to test the module.
+> Please keep in mind that this installation might change in the stable release, and we highly advise in using the project from this repository to test the module.

-The module is currently available via jitpack and you can find the installation instructions [here](https://jitpack.io/#ioan-ghisoi-cko/just-a-test)
+The module is currently available via Jitpack and you can find the installation instructions [here](https://jitpack.io/#ioan-ghisoi-cko/just-a-test)

 ```sh
 // project gradle file